chandanschandu/chandanschandu/README.md

 - Web Development with Django

 ## 💞️ I’m looking to collaborate on...
-- Open-source projects in video processing
+- Open-source projects in video processing and Django
 - Innovative software solutions
 - Research and development in AI technologies